ipfs/devgrants/README.md

 # ipfs-grants
 Draft of IPFS Grant Platform repository (private, to be moved to ipfs org upon shipping)

+## Beta Notice
+This is a _beta version_ of the grant platform.
+Grant specifications, process, and tooling are all subject to change.
+Please email ipfs-grants@protocol.ai with any concerns.

 ## Grant Types

 ### Bounty